-Have used books to sell, and want to get top dollar for them?
-Just plug their ISBNs into bookscouter.com, and it will show you how much 50+ online book buyers are willing to pay for them.
+Do you have used books to sell, and want to get top dollar for them?
+Just plug their ISBNs into bookscouter.com, and it will show you how much 50-plus online book buyers are willing to pay for them.

-They even have a free mobile app that you can download.
-That's handy if you want to check thrift stores, yard sales and estate sales for books that you can resell at a profit.
-Just scan the ISBN number to see what a particular book is currently selling for and if it's more than what you can buy it for, snap it up and resell it.
+It even has a free mobile app that you can download.
+That's handy if you want to check thrift stores, yard sales, and estate sales for books that you can resell at a profit.
+Just scan the ISBN to see what a particular book is currently selling for and if it's more than what you can buy it for, snap it up and resell it.
 Usually reselling is a bit of a gamble, but it doesn't have to be with books.
 If you use this app, you'll know exactly how much you're going to make before you put up any money.

 To maximize your profits, use their price history tool to see how much a particular book has sold for in the past.
 It may help you to identify a particular time of the year when your book will sell for more.
 Also be sure you know how to clean books to get rid of any damage, dust, or mildew before selling.

 Note: While Bookscouter has a paid version, with additional features, there's a free version that anyone can use.

 - Amazon: If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
 It advertises that it pays up to 80 percent of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
 With all the things that Amazon sells, a gift card is almost as good as cash.
 It won't put gas in your car or pay your bills, but it'll buy just about anything else you need.